 12+ Loopholes by Thirroul based author, Susan McCreery, is a collection of microfiction, or very short stories.
-Wiktionary.org defines the genre as, “Fiction that has a significantly shorter than average length.”
+Wiktionary.org defines the genre as “Fiction that has a significantly shorter than average length.”
 Synonyms include drabble, flash fiction, flashfic, short-short story, sudden fiction and even twitterature.

 When I was a career-driven twenty-something, I worked long hours and had little time or energy at night to read.
-But I grew up loving books and short stories proved to be the perfect genre and length for keeping up my bedtime reading habit.
+But I grew up loving books, and short stories proved to be the perfect genre and length for keeping up my bedtime reading habit.

-The even shorter, microfiction in McCreery’s Loopholes range in length from several paragraphs on one or two pages—it’s published in a handy 140 page, 165 mm by 165 mm, pocket or handbag-sized paperback—to only three short sentences.
+The microfiction in McCreery’s Loopholes range in length from several paragraphs on one or two pages—it’s published in a handy 140 page, 165 mm by 165 mm, pocket or handbag-sized paperback—to only three short sentences.

 By definition, brevity is the key to good microfiction.
 There is no time for plot and character development, so every word must count.
-McCreery plunges the reader into her perfectly formed glimpses of everyday lives.
-She gives us no time to settle in and catch our breath before wrenching us back out to reflect upon what we’ve read, what may have lead to the situation, and how it might end.
+And McCreery plunges the reader into her perfectly formed glimpses of everyday lives.
+She gives us no time to settle in and catch our breath before wrenching us back out to reflect upon what we’ve read, what may have led to the situation, and how it might end.

 Microfiction relies on the skill of the writer and the imagination of the reader to tell a story.
 McCreery’s gift is in writing immediately recognisable vignettes.
 A perfect example is the shortest piece in the collection—the three-sentence long, Tough Love.
-A father brings home his daughter from hospital.
+A father brings home his daughter from a hospital.
 We don’t know the nature or extent of her injuries, but we are left believing in a father’s love and determination for his daughter’s recovery.